Self massage when working from home

 Disclaimer: These exercises may not be right for you.
 We recommend you check with your musculoskeletal health care provider before trying any new exercises or therapies.

 A lot of our customers have been commenting how sore their arms are getting from going from a ergonomic desk set up to a throw together home office set up.
 Some of them don’t have the same amount or length of breaks because everything is so handy in a home set up environment.
-If this is sounding familiar and your arms are starting to feel like dead weights, give this self release technique a go.
+Does this sound familiar and your arms are starting to feel like dead weights, give this self release technique a go.

 Step 1 – Put the ball on the bench and put your forearm on the ball.